Realiserad/adcs-deployment/README.md

 About
 =====

-This repository contains the documentation and scripts needed to successfully deploy and operate a PKI based on Microsoft Active Directory Certificate Services (AD CS).
+This repository contains the documentation and scripts needed to successfully deploy and operate a PKI based on Microsoft Active Directory Certificate Services (ADCS).

 The documentation is supposed to be *reusable*, all customer specific data should go into ``group_vars/all.yml`` which is rendered using Jinja2 templating.